rust-lang/book/nostarch/chapter03.md

 ```

 All `if` expressions start with the keyword `if`, which is followed by a
 condition.
-In this case, our condition is checking if our variable binding
+In this case, the condition checks whether or not the variable
-`number` has a value that is less than 5.
-The block of code we want to execute
+`number` has a value less than 5.
+The block of code we want to execute if the
-if the condition is true goes immediately after the condition, inside curly
+condition is true is placed immediately after the condition inside curly
 braces.
-These blocks are sometimes called *arms*.
-We can optionally also
+These blocks are sometimes called *arms* .
+Optionally, you can also
-include an `else` expression, which we have chosen to do here.
-This gives the
+include an `else` expression, as was done here, to give the program an
-program an alternative block of code to execute should the condition evaluate
+alternative block of code to execute should the condition evaluate to false.
+If
-to false.
-If you don't give an `else` expression and the condition is false,
+you don’t provide an `else` expression and the condition is false, the program
-the program will just skip the `if` block and move on to the next bit of code.
+will just skip the `if` block and move on to the next bit of code.

-Try running this code, and you should see output like this:
+Try running this code; you should see the following output:

 ```bash
 $ cargo run